learosema/eleventy-talk/src/content/slides.md

 ---
 # Includes

-You can include partial layouts anywhere(*) in your njk or markdown files:
+You can include partial layouts anywhere in your njk or markdown files:

 ```html
 {% include 'header.njk' %}
 ```

-*to make includes work from inside markdown files, add `templateEngineOverride: njk,md` to the front matter

 ---
 # Everything about Nunjucks